You're Very Welcome

 How does it work?
 Do I have to pre-order?

 Afternoon tea is supposed to be a relaxing affair.
-To that end, we make most of the decisions for you.
-You just have to decide which day to visit.
+The only decision you have to make is which day to visit.

 Our signature $27 afternoon tea service is a full meal.
 This is what most guests order.
-Each person receives: four different finger sandwiches, four different desserts, two scones, and their own pot of tea.
-(You will have to choose your own tea from our menu of 16 different tea selections.)
-You also get helpings of genuine fresh organic clotted cream, Meyer lemon curd, and strawberry preserves to spread on your scones.
+Each guest receives: four different finger sandwiches, four different desserts, two scones, and their own pot of tea.
+(You will have to choose your own tea from our menu of 16 different loose-leaf tea selections.)
+You also get helpings of our authentic house-made organic clotted cream, Meyer lemon curd, and strawberry preserves to spread on your scones.
+The menu is fixed each day.
 You and your tablemates will all receive the same selection of sandwiches, scones, and desserts, although you’re welcome to order different teas.

-If the full afternoon tea service sounds like too much food, we also offer a “cream tea” option for $13.
-It comes with the same scones, clotted cream, lemon curd, preserves, and tea as the full service, but without the sandwiches or the desserts.
+If the full afternoon tea service sounds like too much food, we also offer a lighter “cream tea” option for $13.
+It comes with the same scones, clotted cream, lemon curd, strawberry preserves, and hot tea as the full service, but without the sandwiches or the desserts.

-We close the doors at about 6:00 PM, so we take reservations as late as 4:00 PM.
-You’re welcome to sit and relax until that time.
+We don’t close the doors until about 6:00 PM, so if you’re coming later in the day, you’re welcome to sit and relax until that time.

 Do I need a reservation?

-Technically, no, but it’s strongly recommended.
-We are filled to capacity on most days, so reservations will avoid disappointment.
+It’s strongly recommended.
+We are filled to capacity on most days, and although we do accept walk-in customers, a reservation will avoid disappointment.
 Ideally, you want to book about one week ahead of time.
 Call (831) 375-8090 or write to info@WhiteHartPG.com.

 Don’t forget to tell us (a) how many people in your party, (b) the date/time you’d like, and (c) whether there are small children (under 12) in your group.